heo001997/aws-workshop-s2s-vpn-connection/content/002-ii-prerequisites-cost-estimation/002-2-cost-estimation-free-tier-version-included.md

 I’m completely ignoring data costs because the data cost in this lab is VERY, VERY LITTLE (< $0.01).

-I’ve optimized the order of enabling services to get the most cost-effective setup, so be very confident in following this workshop line by line.
+I’ve optimized the service enablement order to get the most cost-effective setup, so be confident in following this workshop step-by-step.

 This is the cost table for my workshop per lab.